vladysor/SensEdu/docs/Projects/EMG.md

 The final expanded sketch is available at `/projects/EMG-BioInputs/EMG-BioInputs.ino`.
 It differs from above snippets in that it sends all configuration data to MATLAB during initialization.
 Additionally, the measurement process is triggered by MATLAB at each iteration to simplify data synchronization.

-### Data transfer
+### Data Transfer

 Arduino GIGA R1 doesn't use a typical UART interface for serial communication.
 Instead, it uses USB communication abstracted to behave like a serial link.
 This implementation makes the connection baud rate independent, meaning the number in `Serial.begin()` has no effect on the actual transfer speed.
 For further details on the USB implementation, refer to Figure 793 (Page 2747) of [STM32H747 Reference Manual] (OTG_FS) and the USB0 in the [Arduino GIGA R1 Schematics].

-To maximize the USB efficiency, data should be arranged and transferred in chunks.
+**To maximize the USB efficiency, data should be arranged and transferred in chunks**.
 Based on tests in [this repository](https://github.com/vladysor/giga-r1-serial-transfer-tests), the optimal chunk size is 64 bytes, as specified in the OTG_FS section of the reference manual.
 Below is an example of how to implement chunked data transfer via USB.

 ```c
 // chunk_size in bytes, for OTG_FS "64" is passed